 Credit: @vincentgiordanophotography on Instagram

 This annual festival celebrates the spring in a most colorful way, with over 100,000 tulips in bloom in Albany’s Washington Park and around the city.
-Much of the event was held virtually in 2020, and while plans are still being worked out for this year’s festivities, there will be plenty of ways to see the flowers and experience the Dutch traditions that inspired this enjoyable event.
-Live music performances and the crowning of the Albany Tulip Queen add to the fun.
+Some of the festival’s featured events (in addition to the floral spectacles) include live music performances, Albany Tulip Queen coronation, children’s activities, vendors, yoga, and much more.
+Join the colorful fun and experience the Dutch traditions that inspired this festival.

 Spanish Bronze Cannon at Fort Ticonderoga (Adirondacks)